Xcel Energy

 Washington Street Natural Gas Project

 We're working in your community to continue to provide safe, reliable service and to enhance system resiliency during extreme weather.
-Beginning in early November, we'll start replacing natural gas line along Washington Street, between 76th Avenue and 105th Place/Washington Way.
-Work will start near 76th Avenue and head toward 105th Place/Washington Way.
+Replacement of natural gas line is happening along Washington Street, between 76th Avenue and 105th Place/Washington Way.
+Work will continue to head north toward 105th Place/Washington Way.

 Natural gas service interruptions are not expected.
 If this changes, we'll communicate directly with you.

-Work will take place through 2023.
+Work will take place through 2024.
 Schedules are subject to change.
 We won't work in the entire project area at once.
-We plan to start near 76th Avenue and move toward 105th Place/Washington Way.
-Sign up to receive regular project updates.
+We'll generally work south to north but we may have multiple areas under construction at the same time.

 ?
 Questions?
 Contact Us